jangsa/HomomorphicEncryptionLibs-example/TFHE/README.md

-# TFHE-example
+# TFHE's introductory example
-Repository for research in Fully Homomorphic Encryption by TFHE
+TFHE is fully homomorphic encryption library by SPQlios team.

 # How to setup TFHE on Ubuntu
 sudo apt install build-essential cmake libgmp-dev